kissbom/kissbom-spec/FAQ.rst

-Q: What is a package has no repository or is proprietary?
+Q: What if a package has no repository or is proprietary?

 - A: Use a "generic" purl and a download URL or homepage URL qualifier.